Sekiguchi Station

 Sekiguchi Station (関口駅, Sekiguchi-eki) is a railway station in the city of Seki, Gifu Prefecture, Japan, operated by the third sector railway operator Nagaragawa Railway.
+It is most notable for its station building being a Lawson convenience store.

 Lines

 Sekiguchi Station is a station of the Etsumi-Nan Line, and is 9.7 kilometers from the terminus of the line at Mino-Ōta.

 Station layout

 Sekiguchi Station has one ground-level side platform serving a single bi-directional track.
 The station is unattended.